 Released for the original Xbox in 2003, Star Wars: Knights of the Old Republic is considered by many to be the best Star Wars game ever made.
 Set thousands of years before the films, players could choose to join the light or dark side of the Force.

 A decade later, it’s still the game we look to and say “why couldn’t they do something like that again?”
 It was fantastic in 2003.
-Imagine the possibilities on a current or even next-generation console.
+Imagine the possibilities on a current-generation console.

 Star Wars Rogue Leader: Rogue Squadron II